 On October 31, 2008 Lorus voluntarily delisted its common shares from trading on the NYSE Alternext US LLC (formerly the American Stock Exchange or AMEX).
-Lorus is eligible to apply for deregistration from the Securities Exchange Commission one year after delisting from AMEX.
-We currently intend on maintaining our registration with the Securities Exchange Commission in the United States.
+We currently maintain our registration with the Securities Exchange Commission in the United States.

 QUARTERLY FINANCIAL INFORMATION (UNAUDITED)